hjeljeli32/stark101-rust/README.md

 # stark101-rust
-Rust implementation of STARK 101 (STARK prover from scratch)
+Rust implementation of STARK 101 (STARK prover and verifier from scratch)

 ## About